eirikt/default-webapp-vue-vite-vercel/README.md

 ### pnpm
-[pnpm](https://pnpm.io) is a new take on the default Node package manager, npm.
+[pnpm](https://pnpm.io) is a new take on the default Node package manager, **npm**.
 It is especially the dependency management that is the motivation for using pnpm instead of npm.
-Also, it is a one-stop-shop when it comes to sourcing in all required tools into our project development setup, and all dependencies into our project.
+Also, it is a one-stop-shop when it comes to sourcing in all required tools and dependencies into our project.

 Check pnpm availability:
 ```shell